Deathsmiles II: Development and release

 Deathsmiles IIX was ported to the Xbox 360 with additional modes in 2010.
 It was released both regular and limited editions which included a soundtrack CD.
 On release week, Deathsmiles IIX sold 16,112 copies in Japan according to Media Create.
 A platinum edition was released in 2011.
 The unlocalized Japanese release was made available on the US "Games on Demand" store in 2011.

 Reception

 In Japan, Famitsu gave the X360 version a score of 30 out of 40.
-GamesRadar rated the XBLA release a 3.5 out of 5 and commented that "despite everything it has going against it, Deathsmiles 2X stands out as one of the better shooters available in the Western market.
-It’s action-packed, easy to play, tough to master, and has a certain charm to it that makes you forgive its lackluster presentation."
+GamesRadar rated the XBLA release a 3.5 out of 5 and called Deathsmiles 2X one of the better shooters available in the Western market.